Abhishek8394/RetroScii/README.md

 # RetroScii

 Miss the good old days of ASCII art?
 I for one certainly do.
-This is just a fun project that converts an image into ASCII art.
+This project converts an image into ASCII art.

 ## Setup